AdobeDocs/campaign-classic.en/help/delivery/using/attaching-files.md

 >[!NOTE]
 >
->To avoid performance issue, if you include images downloaded on the fly from a personalized URL as attachment, each image size cannot exceed 100,000 bytes by default.
-This threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).
+>To avoid performance issue, if you include images downloaded on the fly from a personalized URL as attachment, each image size should not exceed 100,000 bytes by default.
+This recommended threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).

 ### Attaching a calculated file {#attach-a-calculated-file}